project-hadron/hadron-asset-bank/contracts/commons/synthetic_personal_identity/README.md

 # Synthetic Data Types Component Service
-Synthetically generates a dataset of different data types and patterns to test the robustness of ingesting systems or solutions.
-The dataset has 27 columns.
+Synthetically generates a dataset of Personal Identity Information (PII) with patterns to test the robustness of ingesting systems or solutions.
+The dataset has 13 columns.

 ### General Environment Variables
 Create the environment variables